CharlieNestor/download_tickers/README.md

 ## Usage

 ### Running the Streamlit App
-To start the Streamlit app, run the following command:
+To start the Streamlit app, run the following command in the Terminal:
 ```sh
 streamlit run ticker_streamlit.py